 7. Fender Classic Series ’50s Stratocaster

 If you have followed my articles you know that I am a big fan of Stratocasters.
 Since the first model in the series that was released in the 1950s, the company has not stopped producing it.
 Well as the saying goes, if it isn’t broke don’t fix it!
-I have a reissued special edition Fender Classic Series ’50s Stratocaster here, with the vintage-looking Strat double-cutaway body, amazing sound, great build quality, and a price of under $900.
+I have a reissued special edition Fender Classic Series ’50s Stratocaster here, with the vintage-looking Strat double-cutaway body design, amazing sound, great build quality, and a price of under $900.
 Let’s take a closer look at this gem!

-When I first took this guitar out of the box I felt like I was in a time machine, just wow!
-This gorgeous guitar has the classic Stratocaster double-cutaway shape and body while adding some vintage elements to enhance the look.
+When I first took this electric guitar out of the box I felt like I was in a time machine, just wow!
+This gorgeous instrument has the classic Stratocaster double-cutaway shape and body while adding some vintage elements to enhance the look.
 For starters, it sports an alder tonewood body with a polyester finish, that comes in different paint jobs such as Daphne Blue, Fiesta Red, Two-color Sunburst, and my personal favorite Surf Green that gives away some fresh vibes.
-One of the biggest selling points of this guitar is the impressive maple neck with a soft V-shape and gloss urethane finish that makes it extremely playable.
+One of the biggest selling points of this electric guitar is the impressive maple neck with a soft V-shape and gloss urethane finish that makes it extremely playable.
 On top of it, you will find the vintage maple fretboard with also vintage styled 21 frets.
 On the body, you will also find a white 8-hole pickguard that was present in the original Stratocaster.

 The electronics of this guitar are also vintage-styled and sound pretty vintage too.
 There are three single-coil pickups located at the bridge, middle, and neck, these are connected to the 5-way pickup selector switch, master volume knob, neck pickup tone control, and middle pickup tone control knobs.